theupdateframework/taps/tap8.md

 # Rationale

 TUF is a framework for securing software update systems.
-The trust is rooted in a quorum of root keys, which delegate trust to other keys.
+The trust is rooted in a quorum of root keys, which delegate trust to other roles.
-When the root keys delegate trust to a key t for all names, this can be used to delegate some names to key d, etc.  When the person who owns key d wants to renew their key, they have until now to ask the holder of key t to delegate to the new key d'.
+When the root keys delegate trust to a role t for all names, this can be used to delegate some names to role d, etc.  When the person who owns role d wants to renew their key, they have until now to ask the holder of role t to delegate to the new keyset d'.

-With this proposal, the owner of key d can renew their own key, and also revoke their key.
+With this proposal, the owner of role d can renew their own key, and also revoke their key.
 Combined with multi-role delegations this allows project teams to shrink and grow without delegation to a project key.